 Practically everyone offers discount vouchers, loyalty cards or offers via Wowcher or Groupon.
 I’m not sure anyone knows the true price of anything, let alone the cost.

-It is mid month and I am sure many people wait till payday before they go out.
+It is mid-month and I am sure many people wait until payday before they go out.
 But I think for lots of businesses in this sector this festive season will be absolutely critical to their survival.

 The traditional touting for office party business began in August but I’m sure lots of the smaller businesses will be offering a drink and a mince pie in reception rather than an all expenses paid shindig.
 A shame – because in many businesses the office party is one of the few tangible office perks staff get – even if they have to sit through the dreaded and unhilarious ‘staff award’ ceremonies.

 Usually, when you look at a company’s marketing output, as soon as revenue dips, marketing spend is cut – and often in completely the wrong places.
 Advertising spend is slashed, PR contracts cut, promotional discounts removed when these things should be protected, reviewed and improved as necessary.
 Such cuts are often completely the wrong this to do.

 The other tendency of lots of businesses is to hunker down and look after the existing client base because of the cost of generating new business.
 You’re damned if you spend and damned if you don’t.
 But any entrepreneur worth their salt will be looking for that time-critical gap in the market and galloping in to take advantage of it so you have to react to any dip in revenue as soon as possible.

 I would recommend that businesses of all sizes but especially the Small to Medium Enterprises which comprise the bulk of Welsh business develop a Social Media strategy to take advantage of the sales and marketing potential of Twitter and Facebook to bolster their existing marketing communications.
 It’s cheap and, if used correctly, very effective.